read CSV

 Data collection

 We’ll read the data in from a CSV that we exported from timetastic.
-I saved the data as an R data object – let’s read it into this R session.

 Now let’s clean up the column names and set the dates as date types.